DocuWriter-ai/mcp-client/README.md

 - `parent_id` (string, optional): The ID of the parent folder
 - `path` (string, optional): Folder path for the document

-**Progress Updates**: This tool provides real-time status updates:
-- 🚀 Starting documentation generation
-- ✅ Documentation generated successfully
-- 📝 Adding generated documentation to space
-- 🎉 Documentation successfully generated and added to space!
+**Workflow**: This tool handles the complete process from generation to space addition automatically.

 **Example**:
 ```
-Generate documentation for my API code and add it to my project space with progress updates
+Generate documentation for my API code and add it to my project space
 ```

 ## Getting Your API Token